Spring 2019 Programing

 Students can participate in small groups at any time throughout the semester.
 Feel free to attend as many or as few as interest you!
 All are welcome in our space regardless of beliefs, gender, race, sexuality, ability, or any other identity.

-Meets Mondays 5:15-6:15 pm (Sept.
-24 –Nov 5).
-This progressive Christian Bible Study is for students who wish to explore the origins of the Bible and how to interpret it in new ways.
+Meets Thursdays from 5 -6:15, Jan.
+24 – Feb.
+28. This progressive Christian Bible Study is for students who wish to explore the origins of the Bible and how to interpret it in new ways.
 Come as often as you can and bring your faith, doubts, and questions.
 Contact Campus Minister Karla for more information.

 LGBTQ+ Discussion and Support Group

-Meets biweekly on Thursdays (6:30-7:30 pm) beginning Sept.
-27. Queer Students of Faith is an interactive opportunity to discuss how a person’s religious affiliation can make it difficult to accept an LGBTQ identity, explore various interpretations of religious texts, and share strategies for bringing these conversations to family and friends.
-We meet Thursday nights every other week starting September 27th from 6:30-7:30 PM in The Crossing’s Second Floor Student Lounge.
-Come at 6 pm for dinner — a Free Food Recovery Meal in our lower level!
-For more information, contact Collin.
+Queer Students of Faith is an interactive opportunity to discuss how a person’s religious affiliation can make it difficult to accept an LGBTQ identity, explore various interpretations of religious texts, and share strategies for bringing these conversations to family and friends.
+For more information, contact Ben.

 Come check out Food for Thought, a monthly cooking, and nutrition class run by students, for the students!
 Join us, once a month, as we gather to learn how to cook a nutritious, and easy meal on a busy student schedule, and tight budget!
 We will be covering some important Nutrition 101 topics to help students learn how to fuel their bodies and brains, to be as healthy as possible; and working on recipes that are kind to your schedules, and even kinder to your budget!
 There will be a free meal at each class, but donations to The Crossing toward the cost of ingredients are welcome!
 For Questions, please email Amanda,